Victor Banerjee: Personal life

+While in Calcutta, Banerjee performed in plays.
+He also performed during his time in Bombay.

-He has a daughter who was a reputable VFX supervisor for 16 years and is now an aspiring teacher.
-His other daughter, a former Scientist, is settled in the U.S.
+He has a daughter who was a VFX supervisor for 16 years.

+Art aficionado

+Banerjee established The Calcutta Art Gallery in the late 1970s which was the first commercial art gallery in the city.

 Film career

 In 1984, Banerjee portrayed Dr. Aziz Ahmed in David Lean's film of A Passage to India, bringing him to the attention of western audiences.
-He was nominated for a BAFTA award for the role in 1986, and won the Evening Standard British Film Award and NBR Award (National Board Review, USA) for it.
-Very few non Americans and no Asian has won the NBR Award for Best Actor.
-In April 1985, at a special event in Louisiana where John Travolta and Loretta Swit were also honoured, Banerjee received the "Show-a-Rama Award" from the Motion Picture Association of America as "New International Star".
+He was nominated for a BAFTA Award for the role in 1986, and won the Evening Standard British Film Award and NBR Award (National Board Review, USA) for it.
+In April 1985, Banerjee received the "Show-a-Rama Award" from the Motion Picture Association of America as "New International Star."

 He acted in Merchant Ivory Productions Hullabaloo Over Georgie and Bonnie's Pictures, Satyajit Ray's Shatranj Ke Khilari and Ghare Baire and in Mrinal Sen's Mahaprithivi.
-On the set of Gunday starring Priyanka Chopra, Mr. Banerjee has said that he feels "all work is a challenge and therefore fun".
+On the set of Gunday starring Priyanka Chopra, Banerjee has said that he feels "all work is a challenge and therefore fun."

-Though has been involved with Bollywood in recent years, Banerjee is primarily affiliated with the Bengali film industry.
-He also plays character roles from time to time in the British cinema.

-He was also cast in the critically acclaimed role of "Jesus" in the 1988 production of the York Mystery Plays, by director Steven Pimlott.
+He was also cast in the critically acclaimed role of God in the 1988 production of the York Mystery Plays, by director Steven Pimlott.
 He was the first Asian to play a lead role in British Theatre.